influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 2015-09-08T15:48:00Z  6.391   coyote_creek  between 6 and 9 feet
 ```

-The query returns two randomly selected points from the `water_level` field key and the relevant values of the `location` tag and the `level description` field.
+Returns two randomly selected points from the `water_level` field key and the relevant values of the `location` tag and the `level description` field.

 {{% /expand %}}